001honi/vc-cycle-gan/README.md

 # Voice conversion by using Generative Adversarial Networks
-GAN Project for Machine Learning for Signal Processing Course

 ### Project Aim
 In the project, it is aimed to transfer the trained voice style of a famous person to given input voice.